-Durban. – Hot in climate, character and local curry, this east coast city lays itself bare with a relaxed and uncomplicated confidence.
+Durban on South Africa’s KwaZulu Natal is hot in climate, character and local curry, this east coast city lays itself bare with relaxed and uncomplicated confidence.

 Populated by a mixed people, yet dominated by Zulu and Indian culture, with remnants of early Colonialism and English influences, here we find impressive architecture and hipster retailers alongside street vendors selling colourful beaded works and delicious chilli samosas.
-Which ever it is you’re after, you’ll find its offered up with a raw honesty.
+Whichever it is you’re after, you’ll find it offered up with a raw honesty.

+I like Durban.
+It’s an African city.
 It smells of spice and sunblock.
-Holds memories of dripping soft serves and simple sand castles.
+Holds memories of dripping soft serves and simple sandcastles.
 Beachfront holiday apartments and ships bobbing on the warm Indian ocean.
 And there was that time I dated a boy here.
 He drove a beetle with a surfboard strapped on top, the Beach Boys bursting from the tape deck as he drove me around his city …